cauld/race_mgr/README.md

 ### Accessing the Web UI
 As long as Race Manager is running, the main web application UI is available at http://localhost:8080/.
 General race data is available for browsing by anyone that can access the URL.
 If you are running this on your home network then by default that generally means just your computer.
 Admin related features like the creation/update of sessions & rotations, management of the underlying AM2DS, etc are secured behind the admin user/password that you created during installation.
 You'll have to login to access those features.

 **NOTE:** If you do [port forwarding](https://learn.g2.com/port-forwarding) from your router, then you can technically expose your Race Manager instance to the Internet and your racing friends.
 In that case the URL would be `http://{YOUR-IP}:8080`.
 Given that ISPs change IPs from time to time, you'll probably want to use a free service like [NO-IP](https://www.noip.com/) to get a permanent hostname that stays updated with your IP as it changes.

+### Troubleshooting Tips
+- If the console window appears and disappears immediate after launch, their is likely a configuration error (i.e.) something incorrect with the values you supplied to the installer and/or entered directly into the required Windows environment variables.
+For example, Race Manager is unable to connect to Mongo because the wrong password was supplied.
+It could also be a Java version mismatch (installing from the link provided above would rule this problem out).

 ## Additional Setup Information